-How and for how long do I exercise the right to accommodation?
+12. How and for how long do I exercise the right to accommodation?

 When you are granted asylum or subsidiary protection, you have the right to accommodation if you do not have the funds or assets to cover accommodation costs on your own.
-You need to submit an application to the social welfare centre competent according to your place of residence.
+You need to submit an application to the Croatian Institute for Social Welfare competent according to your place of residence.
 If you are found to have sufficient funds or assets, you may be required to participate in the payment of accommodation costs.

 The right to accommodation lasts for two years from the day you were served the decision granting you international protection.
 It may be revoked if you do not reside at the registered address for more than 30 days without justified reasons.
+It can also end if it is determined that the insured accommodation is not being cared for with the care of a good owner or if the insured accommodation is being used contrary to its intended use.

-Is my school certificate/diploma valid in Croatia and can I translate it?
+13. Is my school certificate/diploma valid in Croatia and can I translate it?